 Note: For more information on viewing fixed-point data types, see Use Fixed-Point Code Generation Reports.

-You can sort the variables by clicking the column headings on the Variables tab.
-To sort the variables by multiple columns, hold down the Shift key when clicking the column headings.
+To sort the variables, click the column headings on the Variables tab.
+To sort the variables by multiple columns, hold down the Shift key when you click the column headings.

 To restore the list to the original order, click the Order column heading.